-An early start from Norfolk meant we (myself, my wife, and three of my children) were in Dover by 9am.
+An early start from Norfolk meant I was at Dover by 9am.
 I was happy just sitting in the car, eating a picnic breakfast, drinking coffee, and watching the ferries trundling about in the port below.
-Then my wife reminded me that I did actually have to walk somewhere today.
+Then I was reminded that I did actually have to walk somewhere today.
 My eldest daughter was walking with me today, and it was great to start the walk with her.

 It was a damp and misty morning, and the rain soon moved in, obscuring our views of the cliffs.
 I put my trusty hat on and realised it felt a bit loose.
 It always fits me perfectly, and my first thought was that three months of lockdown had made my head shrink.
 But no, it was the severe haircut I’d had to last me two months.
 Probably best I keep my hat on for the next few weeks until it recovers.